 A simple decision rule

-- Speak short sentences with a tiny pause.
+- Speak clearly with short sentences and tiny pauses